deephyper/deephyper/docs/user_guides/thetagpu.rst

 - ``/lus/eagle/projects/...``
 - ``/lus/theta-fs0/projects/...``

-Then create a script named ``SetUp.sh`` and adapt the path to activate your installed DeepHyper conda environment ``PATH_TO_ENV``:
+Then create a script named ``SetUpEnv.sh`` and adapt the path to activate your installed DeepHyper conda environment ``PATH_TO_ENV``:

 .. code-block:: bash
-    :caption: SetUp.sh
+    :caption: SetUpEnv.sh

     #!/bin/bash

     # Tensorflow optimized for A100 with CUDA 11
-    source /lus/theta-fs0/software/thetagpu/conda/tf_master/2020-11-11/mconda3/setup.sh
+    module load conda/tensorflow/2020-11-11

     # Activate conda env
     conda activate $PATH_TO_ENV/dhgpu/

 .. note::

-    This ``SetUp.sh`` script can be very useful to tailor the execution's environment to your needs.
+    This ``SetUpEnv.sh`` script can be very useful to tailor the execution's environment to your needs.
 Here are a few tips that can be useful:

       - To activate XLA optimized compilation add  ``export TF_XLA_FLAGS=--tf_xla_enable_xla_devices``
       - To change the log level of Tensorflow add ``export TF_CPP_MIN_LOG_LEVEL=3``